adelciotto/leapmotion-report/methodology.md

 Due to the prototypal nature of the experiments, many ideas, designs and implementations needed to be constantly tweaked or discarded upon user testing.
 This meant that it was essential to be able to quickly edit, and get new prototypes up and running.
-To achieve this efficient workflow, a template project was developed that uses a suite of [Node.js]() modules that automate building, hosting (both locally and remotely), live editing, and asset optimisation.
+To achieve this efficient work flow, a template project was developed that uses a suite of [Node.js]() modules that automate building, hosting (both locally and remotely), live editing, and asset optimisation.
 The template project is included in the submission under the folder *leapmotion-prototype-template*, and can also be accessed via it's Github repository at: https://github.com/adelciotto/leapmotion-prototype-template